14th March

 6th February

 Please remember we are looking for kelts/dead salmon.
-At this time of year the fish will have finished cutting and be drfiting back downstream.
+At this time of year the fish will have finished cutting and be drifting back downstream.
 All of the males will die and a very small proportion of the hens, just a couple of percent, may make it to the sea and return again next year as second spawners.
 This is a hen, grilse kelt that was kindly reported to me today.
 How this one died I am unable to say, other than the throat and stomach were bitten out in an otter like fashion.
 However and it may well have been just simple exhaustion, it is now safely in the freezer to be picked up by the Uni at the end of the year.

 Two pools that you can actually fish in welly-boots.
 A rare thing in these days!
 Lake Run and Cabbage Garden both fish beautifully if you just have an hour or two to spare.